orbisgis/lczexplore/docs/articles/joss/paper.md

 Main functions are presented in plain lines, the dashed box represent optionnal steps.
 These functions are presented in next section.

-1. First, the LCZ classifications are imported, from a geojson file or shapefiles.
+1. First, the LCZ classifications (or any other qualitative variable) are imported, from a geojson file or shapefiles.
-2. Each LCZ classification can then be plotted
+2. Each LCZ classification can then be visualized
+3. Some levels may be grouped in broader categories
-3. The two LCZ classifications are then compared :
+3. The two LCZ classifications (or qualitative variable maps) are then compared :
     -  A map of the agreement/disagreement is produced
     -  The general agreement and a pseudo-kappa indicator of agreement are computed.
     -  The summed surface of each LCZ type is computed for each classification